quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Testing       27s              1217s
 ============  ===============  ================

-The enormous increase in compilation time is due to the fact that obfuscation of a single XOR generates about 300 new instructions (for 32 bits operands) and that most optimizations don't scale well with the number of instructions.
+The enormous increase in compilation time is due to the fact that obfuscation of a single XOR generates about 300 new instructions (for 32 bits operands), and that most optimizations don't scale well with the number of instructions.

-Regarding execution time it is easy to understand that replacing one simple XOR operation by 300 expensive instructions (mul, div, mod) is going to slow things down a bit...
+Regarding execution time, it is easy to understand that replacing one simple XOR operation by 300 expensive instructions (mul, div, mod) is going to slow things down a bit...

 But before you decide that this obfuscation is too expensive for production, remember that the obfuscation should only be applied to the relevant parts of code (crypto functions, DRM enforcement...).
 And, even there, it should only be applied to a subset of the eligible XORs to avoid making the pattern to obvious!
-However when validating your obfuscation you want to apply on *every* candidate to make sure to hit as many tricky cases as possible.
+However, when validating your obfuscation you want to apply on *every* candidate to make sure to hit as many tricky cases as possible.

 A Few Improvements
 ==================